The Hollowed Saints that followed the General and his team of elite soldiers soared far ahead, gliding above the clouds.

 All wrong.

 "Mob incoming," Mira reported.
-Her voice was flat, trained—but a tremor lived just underneath.
+Her voice was flat, trained—but a tremor lived just beneath it.

 Lieutenant Kellan Reeve tensed in his seat.
 "Did we do something to set them off?"